 Now you will be in the Metric or Dataset Builder, and you will finish selecting what data you want to use.
 If you have more than one connection to the chosen data source, select the connection from the drop-down list that your warehouse is built from.

 In the Data section of the Data Settings, toggle over to the "Warehouse" option instead of "Direct Query".
 Select the warehoused report that you want to use from the drop-down menu.

 Managing your Connection from Within the Builder

 Select the text “Manage Warehoused Reports”.
 This will open the Warehouse Table selection flow.
 You can toggle on new warehoused tables from this flow.
 Once you toggle on a new connection, the initial population will begin for that warehoused table.
 In the drop down menu it will indicate once it begins processing.
 Once we have some data in the warehouse, you can pull it into the builder while the rest of the warehouse finishes populating.

 Note: If you sync more than one new table, you may have to wait until the first table is finished populating before the second and subsequent tables begin populating.
 We suggest syncing and storing only one table at a time while in the building flow.

 The default is 12 hours per table.
-The minimum refresh frequency will differ depend on the amount of data you have, the data source’s API limitations, and the number of tables you are warehousing for that particular data source, and the refresh strategies available to each data source.
+The minimum refresh frequency will differ depending on the amount of data you have, the data source’s API limitations, the number of tables you are warehousing for that particular data source, and the refresh strategies available to each data source.
 If you need to sync your data outside of the normal interval, you can also click the Full Sync Now button to manually sync your data.